kennyhei/react-formik-step-wizard/README.md

 To my understanding, in this case the warning message is annoying but harmless.
 It doesn't seem to break anything nor is it visible to end user otherwise in any way.
 Also when `NODE_ENV` is set to `production`, warning message is not logged at all so it will be omitted from your build.

 One solution would be to combine all `initialValues` from step objects to a single one that is then passed to Formik.
 E.g. for every step in aforementioned example Formik would always be given `initialValues` that equals to `{ name: '', age: '' }`.
 However, this basically prevents from using same field names in multiple step objects.
+Other solution would be to prefix every initial value but that's clumsy as well.

 ## Creating wrapper for steps